aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/document-creation/postscript/_index.md

 Before you start, make sure you have:

 - A working knowledge of Java programming.
 - Aspose.Page for Java installed.
-You can download it [here](https://releases.aspose.com/page/java/).
+You can download it [Aspose.Page Java download page](https://releases.aspose.com/page/java/).
 - A folder named `necessary_fonts` (or any name you prefer) that contains any custom fonts you want to embed.

 ## Import Packages